chunleili/tiPBD/cpp/mgcg_cuda/README.md

 1. Install CUDA.
 My version is 12.5, VS2022
 2. Change set(CMAKE_CUDA_ARCHITECTURES 89) in CMakeLists.txt
 3. Run cmake from **cmd**(Not powershell!
 Powershell does not work for `set(CMAKE_CUDA_ARCHITECTURES 89).`)
-4. Compile vcycle.cu by cmake and generate dlls in `cpp\mgcg_cuda\lib`.
+4. Compile fastmg.cu by cmake and generate dlls in `cpp\mgcg_cuda\lib`.
 ```
 cmake -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build --config Release
 ```

-- Linux get `build/libfast-vcycle-gpu.so`。
+- Linux get `build/libfastmg.so`。
-- Windows get `build/Release/fast-vcycle-gpu.dll`。
+- Windows get `build/Release/fastmg.dll`。

 `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.5\bin`

 5. Change `os.add_dll_directory("C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v12.5/bin")` as your own path in python code.

 Note: In Windows, you can use `dumpbin /dependents` to check the dependencies of a dll.
-For example, `dumpbin /dependents fast-vcycle-gpu.dll` will show the dependencies of fast-vcycle-gpu.dll.
+For example, `dumpbin /dependents fastmg.dll` will show the dependencies of fastmg.dll.

 Download(600MB):